acm-uiuc/til/_til/tmux/kill-the-current-session.md

+---
-# Kill The Current Session
+title: Kill The Current Session
+category: tmux
+---

 When you are done with the current tmux session and you no longer need it, you can simply kill it.
 You can do so within the session with the following